-- Retrieve used to revisit and retrieve previously taught knowledge/skills. - Shared learning objective, success criteria and unit specific vocabulary help to set the context for a lesson. - Teaching exposition a variety of strategies are used to model and explore new concepts. - Opportunities to discuss learning children are encouraged to speak in full sentences and reinforce vocabulary in context. - Assessment for learning (AfL) questions used to extend and/or support learning. - Practise/Apply a range of opportunities to embed skills/knowledge taught. - Scaffolded learning activities linked to the learning objective to ensure all children achieve the learning outcome. - Reflection a range of techniques are employed to encourage children to think about and discuss their own learning. - Evaluate refer back to learning objective and success criteria.
+- Retrieve used to revisit and retrieve previously taught knowledge/skills. - Shared learning objective, success criteria and unit specific vocabulary help to set the context for a lesson. - Teaching exposition a variety of strategies are used to model and explore new concepts. - Use of the Gradual Release Model throughout I do, we do, you do. - Opportunities to discuss learning children are encouraged to speak in full sentences and reinforce vocabulary in context. - Assessment for learning (AfL) questions used to extend and/or support learning. - Practise/Apply a range of opportunities to embed skills/knowledge taught. - Scaffolded learning activities linked to the learning objective to ensure all children achieve the learning outcome. - Reflection a range of techniques are employed to encourage children to think about and discuss their own learning. - Evaluate refer back to learning objective and success criteria.
 This could be at any point throughout the lesson.